vuanhtuan1805/VuAnhTuan1805/README.md

 ### 🧩 About me
 - 🔭 Currently pretending to know what I’m doing
 - 🌱 Learning new tech so I can break things in more creative ways
+- 🙏 Suffers from Impostor syndrome, like everyone in the industry

 ---